Scotch101Tape/rule-30-pfp-maker/README.md

 ## Running

-It will create the image under pfp.png in the repos directory.
+It will create the image under pfp.png in the repo's directory.
 ```
 python script.py
 ```